dannguyen/padjo-2017-sql-exam/exam/questions/aggregation.md

 -------------

 ### B02.
-List the days of the year in which more than one Republican House rep has a birthday
+List the days of the year in which more than 3 Republican House reps has a birthday

 This exercise requires using the `HAVING` clause, which is used to filter an aggregate value, which you can't with just `WHERE`.

 Order the days in descending order of `birthdays`, and then in chronological order.

+Note that "day of the year" of someone's *birthday* is not the same as someone's actual **birth date**.
+The former is something like *May 9*, i.e. `05-09`, for someone who was born on *May 9, 2015*, i.e. `2015-05-09`.

+Use a text-transforming function to get that bit of the `birthday` value needed to then group by -- [we've used it before plenty of times](https://stackoverflow.com/questions/10413055/how-to-get-substring-in-sqlite).

+### B02.
+List the days of the year in which more than 3 Republican House reps has a birthday

+This exercise requires using the `HAVING` clause, which is used to filter an aggregate value, which you can't with just `WHERE`.

+Order the days in descending order of `birthdays`, and then in chronological order.

+Note that "day of the year" of someone's *birthday* is not the same as someone's actual **birth date**.
+The former is something like *May 9*, i.e. `05-09`, for someone who was born on *May 9, 2015*, i.e. `2015-05-09`.

+Use a text-transforming function to get that bit of the `birthday` value needed to then group by -- [we've used it before plenty of times](https://stackoverflow.com/questions/10413055/how-to-get-substring-in-sqlite).